harshbg/Twitter-Sentiment-Analysis-using-R/README.md

 # Twitter-Sentiment-Analysis-using-R

-Sentiment Analysis on Karnataka State Elections 2018 using R
+Sentiment Analysis on Karnataka State Elections 2018

-Step wise Procedure to Execute a Sentiment Analysis on Twitter Data
+Using the Twitter Data to understand the sentiment of the voters on the election day